nccgroup/AWS-recipes/README.md

 ## Session management tools

-Because using MFA is currently not convenient to use, iSEC wrote several tools to help management of MFA-related credentials.
-These scripts leverage the "standardized" way to manage credentials described on the [AWS Blog](http://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs), and builds on top of it to facilitate integration with MFA-protected API access and STS.
+Because MFA-protected API access is currently not convenient to use for CLI users, iSEC wrote several tools to help management of MFA-related credentials.
+These scripts leverage the "standardized" way to manage credentials described on the [AWS Blog](http://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs), and build on top of it to facilitate integration with the Security Token Service (STS) and MFA-protected API access.

 ### aws_configure.py

-This tool works similarly to the ``aws configure'' CLI tool, but saves values in a file under .aws/credentials.no-mfa, instead of the standard .aws/credentials.
+This tool works similarly to the CLI _aws configure_, but saves values in a file under .aws/credentials.no-mfa, instead of the standard .aws/credentials.
 It also allows users to configure their MFA serial token number, such that they will no longer have to enter it every time they call the Security Token Service (STS).

     ./aws_configure